-- The C2RPQ can be viewed as a CQ over IDBs that are defined by linear Datalog programs obtained for 2RPQs - Without loss of generality, we assume that each of these linear Datalog programs uses differently named IDB predicates - We transform this CQ over IDB atoms step by step - In each step, process two IDB atoms $Q(x_1, \ldots, x_n)$ and $R(y_1, \ldots, y_m)$ - Replace them by a single new atom $R'(x_1, \ldots, x_n, y_1, \ldots, y_m)$ - Use linear rules that consist of all rules used for defining Q together with modified versions of the rules for R that "remember" a binding for Q while deriving facts about R. - Continue until only one IDB is left in the conjunction.
+- The C2RPQ can be viewed as a CQ over IDBs that are defined by linear Datalog programs obtained for 2RPQs - Without loss of generality, we assume that each of these linear Datalog programs uses differently named IDB predicates - We transform this CQ over IDB atoms step by step - In each step, process two IDB atoms $Q(x_1, ..., x_n)$ and $R(y_1, ..., y_m)$ - Replace them by a single new atom $R'(x_1, \ldots, x_n, y_1, \ldots, y_m)$ - Use linear rules that consist of all rules used for defining Q together with modified versions of the rules for R that "remember" a binding for Q while deriving facts about R. - Continue until only one IDB is left in the conjunction.

-&lt;sup>1 For details on a similar proof, see Theorem 3 in P. Bourhis, M. Krötzsch, S. Rudolph: Reasonable Highly Expressive Query Languages, Proc.
-IJCAI 2015. slide 29 of 32
+1For details on a similar proof, see Theorem 3 in P. Bourhis, M. Krötzsch, S. Rudolph: Reasonable Highly Expressive Query Languages, Proc.
+IJCAI 2015.
+Markus Krötzsch, 14 July 2016 Database Theory slide 29 of 32